CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Another option would be to create a proper Fastlane's plugin out of it which could be easily done following this [documentation](https://docs.fastlane.tools/plugins/create-plugin/).

 Fastlane gives the ultimate home for the whole project automation which will prevent script duplications and help with organising and finding necessary actions.
-To check what is available available alredy in the house of automation, fastlane can be executed out of the command line and it will give you option to choose from the publicly available `lanes` that are already implemented.
+To check what is available already in the house of automation, Fastlane can be executed out of the command line and it will give you the option to choose from the publicly available `lanes` that are already implemented.

   - CI/CD